 On longer runs, so anything over 90 minutes, you’ll benefit from taking on fuel for energy as you run too.
 Simple carbohydrates offer the quickest hit and it’s best to fuel earlier rather than later as your body needs time to process the carbohydrates – it can take up to 15 minutes to feel the effects depending on the person.

 While some people swear by energy gels others find the consistency and artificial flavourings can upset their stomach.
 If you want to keep it natural, pack some Veloforte Bites in your running belt to eat on the move.

-Interval running sessionsDuring any run, you burn both fat and carbohydrates but the ratio of each changes with the intensity.
+Interval running sessionsDuring any run, you burn both fat and carbohydrates but the ratio of each change with the intensity.
 During speed sessions you use a higher portion of glycogen than on longer runs, so even though the run may be shorter you’ll be burning through that energy.
-Make sure you eat well during the day and take on a simple carb snack around an hour pre workout or you’ll be struggling on those final reps.
+Make sure you eat well during the day and take on a simple carb snack around an hour pre-workout or you’ll be struggling on those final reps.
 And definitely avoid high-intensity workouts on a full stomach.

 Early morning runs

 If you like to get your run out of the way first thing, you’ll be familiar with the breakfast dilemma.
 Get up early and have breakfast or enjoy an extra hour in bed?
 If you’re going out for less than an hour, go ahead and keep hitting snooze, your body should have enough stored glycogen to get you through on an empty stomach.